 There’s a particular kind of pain that comes from seeking help and discovering the help isn’t there, or isn’t accessible to you.
 It mirrors some of the dynamics of abuse itself: being told your reality isn’t quite real, having your needs dismissed, feeling like you’re asking for too much simply by existing.

-If parts of this feel unbearable, it’s not because you’re weak.
-It’s because the burden isn’t meant to be carried alone, and you’re being asked to carry both your trauma and the system’s failure to meet you.
+If parts of this feel unbearable, that’s because it is, and that’s why we’ve done the groundwork for you, so you don’t have to.
+The burden isn’t meant to be carried alone, and you’re being asked to carry both your trauma and the system’s failure to meet you.

 Afterword